OmniX: From Unified Panoramic Generation and Perception to Graphics-Ready 3D Scenes: Method

-Leveraging the OmniX framework, we are able to construct graphics-ready 3D scenes from a single image input.
-The entire pipeline consists of three stages: (a) multimodal panorama generation, (b) scene reconstruction, and (c) interactive completion.
+The OmniX framework opens up the possibility of automatically constructing PBR-ready 3D scenes from images or panoramas.
+Specifically, the entire pipeline consists of three stages: (a) multimodal panorama generation, (b) scene reconstruction, and (c) iterative completion.

-\textbf{Multimodal panorama generation.} The proposed OmniX framework offers a general solution for image-to-panorama generation and RGB-to-X panorama perception.
+\textbf{Multimodal panorama generation.} OmniX offers a general solution for image-to-panorama generation and RGB-to-X panorama perception.
 We train multiple adapters to repurpose the pre-trained flow matching model for these tasks.
-Ultimately, by switching adapters of different tasks, we can achieve a generative chain of ``image $\rightarrow$ panorama $\rightarrow$ panorama with geometric and intrinsic properties''.
+By switching adapters of different tasks, we can achieve a generative chain of ``image $\rightarrow$ panorama $\rightarrow$ panorama with intrinsic properties''.

-\textbf{Scene reconstruction.} Given a panoramic distance map, since the ray direction corresponding to each pixel is known, the pixels can be projected into 3D space as vertices of a 3D mesh, following DreamCube~\citep{dreamcube}.
+\textbf{Scene reconstruction.} Given a panoramic distance map, since the ray direction corresponding to each pixel is known, the pixels can be projected into 3D space as vertices of a 3D mesh.
 The connectivity of these vertices can be further determined based on pixel neighbors and relative distances.
 Once the 3D mesh of the scene is obtained, the panoramic maps of other modalities (\ie, albedo, normal, roughness, and metallic) can be assigned to each triangle face via spherical UV unwrapping, resulting in a PBR-ready scene-level 3D asset.

-\textbf{Interactive completion.} A single panoramic image is only an omnidirectional observation from a fixed position, so the reconstructed scene does not support free exploration.
-Interactive scene completion~\citep{layerpano3d,wonderworld} is important for constructing explorable and even city-scale 3D scenes.
-To this end, we enhance the OmniX adapters with mask input and fine-tune them for completion and guided perception, resulting in OmniX-Fill.
-In particular, to simulate scene holes caused by occlusion, we design a depth-based sampling technique to produce occlusion-aware masks, as illustrated in Figure~\ref{fig:method_mask}.
-When interactively completing a scene, panoramic completion and guided perception allow generating new regions while preserving existing ones.
+\textbf{Iterative completion.} A panoramic view provides only an omnidirectional observation from a fixed viewpoint, and thus the reconstructed scene does not support free exploration.
+Iterative scene completion~\cite{layerpano3d,wonderworld} is therefore essential for constructing explorable and potentially large-scale 3D scenes.
+To this end, we augment the OmniX adapters with mask inputs and fine-tune them for completion and guided perception, resulting in OmniX-Fill.
+Specifically, to simulate occlusion-induced scene holes, we propose a depth-based sampling strategy to generate occlusion-aware masks, as illustrated in Figure~\ref{fig:method_mask}.
+Through the interaction between OmniX-Fill and the graphics engine, we are able to generate new regions while preserving previously reconstructed content.